Component Model

 getComponentTree(): array

-Monitoring of Ancestors
+Monitoring Ancestors

 How to find out when a component has been added to the presenter tree?
 Keeping track of the parent change is not enough, because the parent of the parent could have been attached to the presenter, for example.
 The monitor($type, $attached, $detached) method can help.
 Each component can monitor any number of classes and interfaces.
 Connection or disconnection is announced by calling the callbacks $attached and $detached, respectively, and passing the object of the monitored class.